jh3y/jhey.dev/developer-notes.md

 - Sort content into type categories instead [ This required a CMS shuffle on content types and more thinking ]
 - Better handle showcasing featured content [ A curated document type where you pick an Array of things ]
+- about - Include sig and some way to show demos?
+Photo collage on the tilt perhaps?
+- Add permalink header sup for panels...
+- Change content links to singular links...

 ## Web Mentions
 1. Sign up for brid.gy